ia-toki/osn-2018/osn-2018-pajel/description-en.md

 - N = 250
 - P = 181
-- All clues on the left and right side are '-'.
+- All clues on the left and right sides are '-'.

 #### osn-2018-pajel_8.in